Of the Flesh: Casting

+Filming

+For the film's shooting, Marilou Diaz-Abaya and Fiel Zabat began searching towns in Central Luzon that would serve as a potential filming place for the film.
+As a result, they chose the town of Gapan in Nueva Ecija and its surrounding towns as the decided shooting site for the film.
+Luckily for the film's staff and crew, the old stone house the director fell in love with was owned by the production designer's distant aunt who welcomed the director and the others to use it.
+The cast and crew took two months to prepare for their roles and duties via workshops and rehearsals while principal photography took 60 calendar days (two months).

+Torre, who prepared for the role of deaf-mute Goryo by doing exercises and bodybuilding, was brought by Abaya and taught how to burn and then, gather the charcoal.
+Abaya told him that the charcoal is "what you breathe.
+This is where you live.
+This is what you do.
+This is your friend.
+You have no other friends except what your hands do."
+They shot the scene at the charcoal fields first before they proceeded with the use of shouts and grunts for Goryo.

+While shooting scenes in the mountains of Minalungao, they put white flags around the set because there were several NPA rebels present in the mountain range but there were times when they witnessed the process.
+In the scene where Narcing beheaded his father, prosthetic artist Cecile Baun made the mold of Vic Silayan's head to create a realistic effect in the scene where Phillip Salvador's character decides to kill him.

+For the birthing scene, the crew used boiled chicken intestines (added with maple syrup) to look like a real placenta that Goryo cut with his mouth.

 Restoration

 The film's restoration was handled by the ABS-CBN Film Restoration and Central Digital Lab in Makati.
 According to ABS-CBN Film Archives head Leo P. Katigbak, the restoration of Karnal was discontinued when technicians spotted some defects in its acquired copy.
 Prior to the film's restoration, the majority of its rights are owned by ABS-CBN and they have to acquire the remaining rights to continue the restoration.
 The film was eventually restored in 2015 using a print generated from the original negatives and it is the first film of Diaz-Abaya to be digitally restored.

 The film's restored version was premiered on August 13, 2015, at the Tanghalang Aurelio Tolentino (CCP Little Theatre) of the Cultural Center of the Philippines.
 The premiere was attended by the film's stars Phillip Salvador, Vangie Labalan, and Cecille Castillo; the director's two sons, musician Marc and cinematographer David Abaya; the film's cinematographer and the director's husband Manolo Abaya, and the writer Ricky Lee.
 Directors Antoinette Jadaone and Dan Villegas also attended the film's premiere.